kristiansyrjanen/billystat/README.md

 ## Ball Tracking

-We found a nice article by Adrian Rosebrock, the creator of [pyimagesearch.com](https://www.pyimagesearch.com/), where he creates a [Ball tracking-code](https://www.pyimagesearch.com/2015/09/14/ball-tracking-with-opencv/) with OpenCV.
+We found a nice article by Adrian Rosebrock, the creator of [pyimagesearch.com](https://www.pyimagesearch.com/), where he creates a [Ball tracking-code](https://www.pyimagesearch.com/2015/09/14/ball-tracking-with-opencv/) with Python3 using OpenCV.

 We decided to try it out and see for ourselves how it works out.